-Our admin team bends over backwards to try and give as many people leave as possible; however, it is unlikely that you will be granted leave if you are rostered on for nights that week.
+It is unlikely that you will be granted leave if you are rostered for nights.
 Leave around ACEM exam times can also be challenging, however attempts will be made to ensure equitable access for all applicants.

-Professional development leave must be supported by printed evidence that makes clear the relationship between the course and your work.
-You will be expected to submit a report about what you learned from the
+Professional development leave (PDL) applications must be supported by printed evidence that makes clear the relationship between the course and your work.
+A Consultant must approve your PDL application prior to it being submitted to admin.